xushengyao/CarND-Path-Planning-Project/README.md

 ### Behavior Planning

 According to the result from the prediction module, this part is used to decide the car's behavior.
 For the car in this simulation, three states was used: `KL,LCR,LCL`.
-Also, central lane is always the preferred option rather than the passing lane or the low-speed lane.
+If there is a car blocking my current lane and the left lane is open, lane change to left lane would be implemented.
+While, if the left lane is also blocked, lane change to right lane would be implemented when right lane is open.
+Otherwise, if no passing lane is available, current car would like to slow down to maintain the buffer distance.
+Last but not least, the central lane is always the preferred option rather than the passing lane or the low-speed lane.

 ```
 if (car_ahead) {